Badgerati/Pode.Web/docs/Tutorials/Elements/Button.md

 ## Grouping

-You can group a series of Buttons together by using a [Button Group](../ButtonGroup).
+You can group a series of Buttons by using a [Button Group](../ButtonGroup).